c9/templates/ws-python-plain/files/workspace/README.md

 ## Starting from the Terminal

-To try the example application from the terminal, type the following in the terminal:
+To try the example application, type the following in the terminal:

 ```
 cd ex50
 python bin/app.py
 ```

+Alternatively, open the file in ex50/bin and click the green Run button!

+## Configuration

+You can configure your Python version and `PYTHONPATH` used in Cloud9 > Preferences > Project Settings > Language Support.

 ## Support & Documentation